-For the patients, bone scan images were obtained using a dual-head Siemens SPECT scanner.
-Planar images of the whole-body skeleton were acquired in the anterior and posterior views 3 h after intravenous injection of 925 MBq (25 mCi) of ^{99m}Tc-MDP.
+For the patients, bone scan images were obtained using a dual-head Siemens single photon emission computed tomography SPECT scanner.
+Planar images of the whole body skeleton were acquired in the anterior and posterior views 3 h after intravenous injection of 925 MBq (25 mCi) of ^{99m}Tc-MDP.